canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/hard/q1/QuestionText.md

     - Note that all attributes should not be visible from another class
     - A _static_ `String[]` called **colours** which is initialized to length eight and has strings "Red", "Blue", "Green", "Yellow", "Black", "White", "Purple", and "Brown".
 These represent the potential colours of the fence, and should be set without having to call the constructor.
+The colours must be in the order specified above.
     - A _static_ `double[]` called **leftoverAmount** which is initialized to length eight and each item in the array should have a starting value of 100.0.
 These values should be set without having to call the constructor.
     - A `String` called **colour** that represents the colour of hts current `Fence` object